Gilbert Cavan: Bishop and Archdeacon of Galloway

 Sometime between 1412 and 1415, probably in the latter year, the chapter of Whithorn elected Gilbert to succeed the late Elisaeus Adougan as Bishop of Galloway; but, despite travelling to the papal court in Spain, Gilbert failed to obtain papal confirmation, and the papal chaplain and auditor, Thomas de Buittle, Archdeacon of Galloway, was provided to the bishopric instead by Antipope Benedict XIII on 14 June 1415.
 This probably occurred against the will of the Douglas family, to whom Cavan was a senior clerk.
 Perhaps in compensation, six days later (20 June) Gilbert received provision to the now vacant archdeaconry of Galloway, a position Cavan held only very shortly, for he resigned it on exchange with John Gray sometime before 20 May 1417.
 On 3 July 1415, he was given a canonry in the diocese of Moray with the prebend of Invecheclyn (i.e. Inverkeithny, Strathbogie), being permitted to retain Carnesmole.
 The Antipope had earlier allowed him to retain the parish church of Carnesmole even after becoming archdeacon.
 He received the church of Kirkandrews (Purton), near Borgue in Kirkcudbrightshire.

 Service to the Douglases

 Gilbert was a clerk and associate of the earls of Douglas.
 A papal letter of 1406 mentioned that he was "chaplain and familiar" of Princess Margaret, Duchess of Touraine, and tutor to her first-born son, Archibald.
 He made several trips to England in 1412 and 1413 in connection with the earl's ransom, and was one of several clerks that the earl used as ambassadors and messengers.
 He remained a clerk of the earl of Douglas until 1420, the year of his death.
-He died a some point between 19 August and 22 November 1420.
+He died at some point between 19 August and 22 November 1420.